applied-crypto-lab/picco/README.md

 Here the flag `-O` indicates that the utility program will be used to reconstruct the program result.
 The third argument is the name prefix of output files containing values (e.g., shares for private variables) of program results (the program will read files "`<shares filename>i`" for each computational party `i`), and the last argument is the name of the file that will store the result of data reconstruction.
 Other arguments are self-explanatory.
 The utility program stores the plaintext output data in the same format as the plaintext input was stored in the input files.

 ## Restrictions on user programs

+**The following restrictions apply to both deployment and measurement modes.**

 In the current implementation, not all features of C are supported in user programs written our extension of C. We tested a rather small subset of C reserved words and the rest are commented out (and may not go past the parser).
 Thus, if your program does not compile, please contact us and we will examine the code and add the necessary functionalities to the PICCO compiler.
 The list below provides a more detailed information about restrictions on user programs in the current implementation.